Speech on International Women’s Day Inspiring Speech for Women’s Day

 -Harriet Beecher Stowe

-As said by Harriet Beecher Stowe, a famous American author, women really do build a society.
+As Harriet Beecher Stowe, a famous American author, says, women really do build a society.
 They build not only themselves but a whole community.
-Yet history has failed women many a time to represent what a woman can be.
+Yet history has often failed women to represent what a woman can be.
 There cannot be just a day to celebrate a woman.
-Every day should be a day, where we respect the divinity of women.
+Every day should be a day where we respect the divinity of women.

-International women’s day is celebrated every year with huge enthusiasm around the world to celebrate the achievements of women in social, political, economic, and other fields of life.
+International Women’s Day is celebrated every year with huge enthusiasm worldwide to celebrate women’s achievements in social, political, economic, and other fields of life.
 Today, women rule almost every field of life and work at par with men.
-We cannot deny, that be it at home or at work, they do it all with so much zeal and ace in each one of it in their own way.
+We cannot deny, that, be it at home or work, they do it all with so much zeal and ace in each one of it in their way.

-International women’s day was observed for the first time in 1911.
-Since then, every year on the 8th of March, womanhood is celebrated all around the world, to honour all the astounding women in our lives and all the extraordinary women history has witnessed.
+International Women’s Day was observed for the first time in 1911.
+Since then, every year on the 8th of March, womanhood is celebrated worldwide to honour all the astounding women in our lives and all the extraordinary women history has witnessed.
 This day is particularly observed to acknowledge the achievements of women in various aspects of life.

-International women’s day was created to put forward and express an idea to the world, that each gender deserves to be treated equal.
-The day was aimed to present the aspects of the life of women in a man’s world.
+International Women’s day was created to put forward and express an idea to the world that each gender deserves to be treated equally.
+The day aimed to present the aspects of women’s life in a man’s world.
 To create changes in the mindset of the world.
 To create a positive impact on the world.

 But why do we need a Women’s Day?